-If you are thinking about divorcing or separating, it is best to ensure that you are fully informed of your options and the issues you will have to consider throughout the process.
+Everyone’s circumstances are unique but if you are thinking about divorce or separation, it is best to ensure that you are fully informed of your options and the issues you will have to consider throughout the process.
 Early advice is always recommended as this can put you in a more favourable position.
-We will go through with you the process and what will happen and when.
+We will go through the process with you and explain what will happen and when.
 We make sure that your requirements are met and that we provide advice which is clear, understandable and effective.

 The petition must then be served on the Respondent with an Acknowledgement of Service form.
 In order for the divorce to continue without delay the Acknowledgement of Service must be signed by the Respondent confirming that he or she does not intend to defend the divorce.
 The form must then be returned to Court within 7 days.
 A copy of the completed Acknowledgment of Service will then be sent to the Petitioner’s solicitors by the Court.

 The application for Decree Nisi is prepared by the Petitioner’s solicitors.
 The application is delivered to the Court with a statement in support signed by the Petitioner to confirm that the contents of the petition are true.
 The documents are put before a District Judge who will decide whether the petition is proved.
 If the District Judge is satisfied that the petition is proved he or she will sign a certificate stating the date on which Decree Nisi will be pronounced.
 Once pronounced, the Court will send a copy of Decree Nisi to the Petitioner’s solicitors and the Respondent.
 As the Decree Nisi is the first stage of the divorce, you’ll remain married until the divorce has been finalised.